STANDARD ENROLMENT CRITERIA:

 - Priority Five: Children of Board members and children of staff employed at the school

-The application form for out-of-zone places can be downloaded below or is available from the school office.
-Applications must be received by 3pm Friday 29 September.
+The application form for out-of-zone places will be available from the school office in late August.
+Applications must be received by 3pm Wednesday 17 October 2018.

 Clive Morris, Principal

 Applications for enrolments will be processed in the following order of priority: